OWH-projects/javascript-training/README.md

 &lt;/script>
 </pre>

-You'll find a more advanced example of this in <code>example3.html</code> in the _examples_ folder.
+You'll find a more advanced version of this in <code>example3.html</code> in the _examples_ folder.
 There, you'll find data from one of the best Wikipedia pages, <a href="http://en.wikipedia.org/wiki/List_of_English_terms_of_venery,_by_animal">List of English terms of venery</a>.
 I pulled my favorite entries into a spreadsheet and then used <a href="http://shancarter.github.io/mr-data-converter/">Mr. Data Converter</a> to convert the rows and columns of my spreadsheet into <a href="http://json.org/">a data structure that Javascript understands</a>.
 I saved the data in a file called <code>animals.js</code>, which you will find in _examples/data_, and which is linked to in the HTML file.

-The basic idea was to make a page with a dropdown menu (using the HTML <code>&lt;select></code> tag).
+The basic idea was to make a page with a dropdown menu using the HTML <code>&lt;select></code> tag.
 When a user selects an option from this menu, the page will display the type of animal and its collective noun (e.g., "a shrewdness of apes").

 ###Tips
 <ol>